"Everyone has a "set point" for happiness, just as they do for weight." - Martin Seligman

 always holding the reality of our experience up to some ideal that can never be attained, instead of appreciating what we have.
 It's like we're always

 So give up on perfection and accept what is.
 You can still take action to change things.
 But you'll do that more effectively from a positive, appreciative

 The path to happiness requires you to accept and love yourself just the way you are, messy imperfections and all.
 In fact, I sometimes think that the only

 thing that really matters in parenting is for the parent to deeply love and accept him or herself.

 That's because your unconditional love for yourself is what allows you to love your child unconditionally.
 We know that's what every child needs, and deserves.

-And your child's inner voice, when he grows up, will come from how you talk to him now.
+from how you talk to him or her now.